DisCEdge: Distributed Context Management for Large Language Models at the Edge: Background and Related Work

-A primary constraint in managing context is the model's limited context window size, which defines the maximum number of tokens the model can process in a single request.
-Concatenating different context data (e.g., regional information, session history, system prompts) can result in an input that exceeds the model's capacity.
-Context window sizes vary significantly between models, ranging from 2K tokens for TinyLlama~\cite{zhang2024tinyllama} to 1M tokens for Gemini 2.5 Pro~\cite{comanici2025gemini}.
+A primary system constraint is the model's limited \textit{context window}—ranging from 2K tokens in smaller models~\cite{zhang2024tinyllama} to 1M+ in large proprietary ones~\cite{comanici2025gemini}.
 Inputs exceeding this limit must be truncated or summarized~\cite{wang2025recursively, mutasodirin2021investigating}.
 This area of research is actively evolving, with ongoing efforts to develop models with larger context windows~\cite{martineau2024context}, extend existing ones~\cite{ding2024longrope}, and develop techniques to reduce context size while preserving semantic meaning~\cite{fei2023extending, extendContextWindow2024niederfahrenhorst}.